molleweide/dotfiles/misc/notes/RNDM.md

 # DOTFILES RNDM

-this is something that is quite fucking wierd and so that is not what I want at all.
-It actually is something that is quite strange. and so that is not the right way to go about it dude.
+so this is something that is quite fucking interesting and so now i am going to do it quite well, but also thi is something that might be for the reason that you might really be there so something is within the reason of the your doctor didn't really know more than I do about this stuff

-this is going to be fuckig awesome and I am going to get this shit to work so fucking well that it is going to be fucking insane.

-okay so today is gng to be a glutes day which is one of the best things tha there is dude